stlab/better-code/better-code/src/chapter-3-errors.md

     is a good example.
 The only reason it would not produce a value is if the key were not present.

+### Adding a Precondition

-A precondition is appropriate when:
+It's appropriate to add a precondition when:

 - It is **possible for the caller to ensure** *C* is fulfilled.
-In the second example above, the call to `write` can fail because the storage is full.
+In the second example above, the call to `write` can fail because the storage is full (among other reasons).
 Even if the caller were to measure free space before the call and find it sufficient, other processes could fill that space before the call to `write`.
-We *cannot* make sufficient disk space a precondition in this case:
+We *cannot* make sufficient disk space a precondition in this case, so we should instead propagate the error:

    ```swift
    extension Array {